railsuser2014/openobject-doc-book-en/3/3_7/index.rst

 .. note:: Accounting

 	* General accounting (or financial accounting) is for identifying the assets and liabilities of the business.
-It's managed using double-entry accounting which ensures that each transaction is credited to one account and debited from another.
+It is managed using double-entry accounting which ensures that each transaction is credited to one account and debited from another.

 	* Analytical accounting (or management accounting, or cost accounting) is an independent accounting